-The CCF comprises and provides important life skills and opportunities for young people.
+The CCF provides important life skills and opportunities for young people.

+In Year 9, students take part in a programme of CCF activities to give them a chance to experience what CCF can bring to them.
 Year 10 cadets undertake a Level 2 Effective Team Management course which is reinforced through practical activities.
 Year 11 take a Level 2 Leadership and Management course introducing them to the fundamental skills of leadership through various models.
-This is then developed further in the Sixth Form through a Level 3 Leadership and Management course.
+This is further developed in the Sixth Form through a Level 3 Leadership and Management course.

-These courses are integrated practically through the activities in the CCF, whether first aid with its casualty simulation, expedition training, and fieldcraft exercises.
-This leadership is not limited to the CCF but transferable into all areas of school life whether prefects, sports team, or the Duke of Edinburgh award.
+These courses are integrated practically through the activities in the CCF, including modules such as first aid (with its casualty simulation), expedition training and fieldcraft exercises.
+The leadership training and qualifications gained in the CCF are transferable into all areas of school life, including responsibilities as prefects, sports teams or the Duke of Edinburgh award.